 It is about time I wrote an article charting the build of the Locost all the way up to now.
 It’s been a five/six year bender of fabrication but I’ve enjoy 95% of it and don’t regret getting stuck in.

-I firmly believe every good car build should start with wheels and so wheels was the first thing I bought.
+I firmly believe every good car build should start with wheels and so the wheels were the first thing I bought.
 These lovely 13×6 Superlites (ET 13’s if you’re interested) were bought in the autumn of 2007 and allowed me to layout the brake package, uprights and suspension geometry.
 This allowed the chassis geometry to be drawn in CAD.

 I love this picture as the engine bay has really progressed over the years.

-The first tubes were cut winter 2007 and chassis was completed and painted by the summer of 2008 before I head off to university.
+The first tubes were cut winter 2007 and chassis was completed and painted by the summer of 2008 before I headed off to university.
 Over my gap year I learnt to fabricate mild steal structures and learnt all about warpage and tolerances!
 Those with a keen eye will notice I used a heavy metal jig for the chassis build.
 My dad has had this lying about for years for the odd project and such.

-Having a complete chassis meant the long task of paneling could begin.
+Having a complete chassis meant the long task of panelling could begin.
 Never underestimate how long this will take if you don’t want any overhangs and you want your panels to line up well.

 It’s always nice to have a sit in and go “brum!” at this stage.